samizdatco/skia-canvas/docs/api/imagedata.md

 ### Choosing a `colorType`

-By default ImageData represents bitmaps using an `rgba` ordering of color channels in subsequent bytes of the buffer, but there are quite a few other ways of arranging pixel data to choose from.
+By default ImageData represents bitmaps using an `rgba` ordering of color channels in sequential bytes of the buffer, but there are quite a few other ways of arranging pixel data to choose from.
 You can specify one by passing an optional settings object with a `colorType` field when creating the object:

 ```js
 let bgraData = new ImageData(128, 128, {colorType:'bgra'})